 Meal prep is a lot like the make-ahead directions, except you cook the meat, slice it, and store the components separately in the refrigerator.
 When hunger strikes you can whip together a gyro, salad, or bowl.
 Healthy food at your fingertips.
 Doesn't get better than that!

 We keep this simple, but sometimes I serve french fries, fresh fruit, or additional fresh veggies.
+A simple Strawberry Lemonade Recipe would be a delicious add!

 - When you put the chicken in the zipbag to marinate make sure you put each half in separately so that each side gets coated with the marinade.